Farming with nature in mind

 Warren Farm is situated at the top of the estate, with stunning views of the surrounding Herefordshire and Worcestershire countryside.
 James and Victoria moved into the farm in 2001 and aimed to diversify the produce they grew as much as possible.
-To this day they have grown and produced several award winning products, all of which are available to purchase in the Granary Shop at Lower Brockhampton.
+To this day they have grown and produced several award winning products.

 " As part of our arable rotation we grow oil seed rape which has historically fulfilled a useful role as a "break crop" in the farm rotation - to suppress weeds and improve soil quality - for cereal crops such as wheat and barley"

-They have also branched out into producing delicious damson and cider vinegar, jellies and jams; many of our visitors return to pick up a bottle or two to stock up when they visit the estate.
+They have also branched out into producing delicious damson and cider vinegar, jellies and jams all made with the fruits of Brockhampton orchards.

 " In our arable crops we have created habitats for birds, using wild bird mixes and wildflower margins; this has helped provide sites for feeding, nesting and over-wintering"